-have been or are being phased out, there is currently little incentive for recovery, reclamation, and re-sale of HFC refrigerants.
+Reclaimed HFCs comprise a small proportion of the HFC refrigerants that are in use today in the United States.
+Unlike the strong incentive to reclaim CFC refrigerants and HCFC-22 that have been or are being phased out, there is currently little incentive for recovery, reclamation, and re-sale of HFC refrigerants.
+This is expected to change in future as HFCs also start being phased down in significant volumes.